How much do you know about Toronto? Here are Quiz Coconut’s 75 amazing facts about Toronto!

 28 – The Gooderham and Worts whisky distillery was the world’s largest by the 1860s!
 Pay it a visit here.

 30 – *Fact buster!* There is a myth that Yonge Street is the longest street in the world.
 In fact it’s only 86km long.
-The confusion came that the original claim latched Yonge Street on to Highway 11 which goes all the way to Minnesota, some 1,900 kilometres away.
+The confusion came that the original claim latched Yonge Street on to Highway 11 which goes all the way to Minnesota, some 1,900 kilometers away.

 31 – Yonge is pronounced ‘Young’ and named after Sir George Yonge, British Secretary for War.